Syllabus

 Class Recordings

-Any class recordings provided are reserved only for students in this class for educational purposes and are protected under FERPA.
+If any class recordings are provided they are reserved only for students in this class for educational purposes and are protected under FERPA.
 The recordings should not be shared outside the class in any form.
 Violation of this restriction by a student could lead to Student Misconduct proceedings.

 Reuse